xerial/sbt-sonatype/README.md

 A sbt plugin for automating release processes at Sonatype Nexus.
 This plugin enables two-step release of your Scala/Java projects:

  * First, `publish-signed` (with [sbt-pgp plugin](http://www.scala-sbt.org/sbt-pgp/))
- * Next, `release-sonatype` to performe the close and release steps in Sonatype Nexus repository.
+ * Next, `release-sonatype` to perform the close and release steps in Sonatype Nexus repository.
  * That's all.
 Your project will be synchoronized to Maven central in a few hours.
 No need to enter the web interface of [Sonatype Nexus repository](http://oss.sonatype.org/).